blocklet/media-kit/.aigne/doc-smith/docs/concepts-uppy-integration.md

 # Integration with Uppy

-The `@blocklet/uploader` package is built directly on top of [Uppy](https://uppy.io/), a sleek, modular open-source file uploader for the web.
-By leveraging Uppy's robust core and extensive plugin ecosystem, `@blocklet/uploader` provides a powerful and familiar uploading experience while simplifying its integration into the Blocklet development environment.
+The `@blocklet/uploader` package is built directly on top of [Uppy](https://uppy.io/), a sleek, modular, and open-source file uploader for the web.
+Instead of building a file uploader from scratch, we leverage Uppy's powerful core engine, extensive plugin ecosystem, and polished user interface.
+This allows us to provide a robust and feature-rich upload experience while focusing on seamless integration within the Blocklet ecosystem.

-This approach means you get the best of both worlds: the battle-tested reliability of Uppy and the seamless, zero-config setup within a Blocklet.
-You don't need to build an uploader from scratch; instead, you interact with a high-level React component that handles all the underlying Uppy configuration for you.
+This approach means that `@blocklet/uploader` is essentially a pre-configured and enhanced wrapper around Uppy, tailored specifically for Blocklet development.

 ## Core Architecture

-The `Uploader` component acts as a sophisticated wrapper around a central `Uppy` instance.
-It abstracts away the boilerplate code required for initialization, plugin management, and UI rendering.
+The `Uploader` component initializes and manages a core Uppy instance.
+It then integrates a set of standard Uppy plugins for common functionality (like the Dashboard UI, Webcam access, and Tus for resumable uploads) and layers on custom plugins designed to interact with other Blocklets, such as the Media Kit.

-Here’s a high-level look at how the pieces fit together:
+The following diagram illustrates this relationship:

 ```d2
 direction: down